joshwegener/living-docs/PROJECT.md

 Create a documentation framework that actually stays alive and useful throughout a project's lifecycle.

+## Our Development Methodology

+**We use GitHub Spec-Kit** for community collaboration on living-docs development.
+This is visible in our `.github/` directory.

+**This is OUR choice** - users of living-docs can choose ANY methodology or none at all.
+We show our implementation as a real-world example, not a requirement.

 ## Development Principles

 ### Core Philosophy